Cryptocurrency: Criticism

 Bitcoin has been characterized as a speculative bubble by eight winners of the Nobel Memorial Prize in Economic Sciences: Paul Krugman, Robert J. Shiller, Joseph Stiglitz, Richard Thaler, James Heckman, Thomas Sargent, Angus Deaton, and Oliver Hart; and by central bank officials including Alan Greenspan, Agustín Carstens, Vítor Constâncio, and Nout Wellink.

-The investors Warren Buffett and George Soros have respectively characterized it as a "mirage" and a "bubble"; while the business executives Jack Ma and J.P.
-Morgan Chase CEO Jamie Dimon have called it a "bubble" and a "fraud", respectively, although Jamie Dimon later said he regretted dubbing Bitcoin a fraud.
-BlackRock CEO Laurence D. Fink called Bitcoin an "index of money laundering".
+Investors Warren Buffett and George Soros have respectively characterized it as a "mirage" and a "bubble"; while business executives Jack Ma and JP Morgan Chase CEO Jamie Dimon have called it a "bubble" and a "fraud", respectively, although Jamie Dimon later said he regretted dubbing bitcoin a fraud.
+BlackRock CEO Laurence D. Fink called bitcoin an "index of money laundering".

-In June 2022, Bill Gates said that cryptocurrencies are "100% based on greater fool theory".
+In June 2022, business magnate Bill Gates said that cryptocurrencies are "100% based on greater fool theory".

 Legal scholars criticize the lack of regulation, which hinders conflict resolution when crypto assets are at the center of a legal dispute, for example a divorce or an inheritance.
 In Switzerland, jurists generally deny that cryptocurrencies are objects that fall under property law, as cryptocurrencies do not belong to any class of legally defined objects (Typenzwang, the legal numerus clausus).
-Therefore, it is debated whether anybody could even be sued for embezzlement of cryptocurrency if he/she had access to someone's wallet.
+Therefore, it is debated whether anybody could even be sued for embezzlement of cryptocurrency if they had access to someone's wallet.
 However, in the law of obligations and contract law, any kind of object would be legally valid, but the object would have to be tied to an identified counterparty.
 However, as the more popular cryptocurrencies can be freely and quickly exchanged into legal tender, they are financial assets and have to be taxed and accounted for as such.

-Crypto-related suicides
+Losses associated with crytocurrency investments have been linked to suicides.
 In 2018, an increase in crypto-related suicides was noticed after the cryptocurrency market crashed in August.
 The situation was particularly critical in Korea as crypto traders were on "suicide watch".
-A cryptocurrency forum on Reddit even started providing suicide prevention support to affected investors.

 The May 2022 collapse of the Luna currency operated by Terra also led to reports of suicidal investors in crypto-related subreddits.